tlahoda/jdataview_reader/README.md

 -----

 ####Construction
-A jDataViewReader is constructed by passing in a valid jDaiaView object.
+A jDataViewReader is constructed by passing in a valid jDataView object.

 ```javascript
 function jDataViewReader (jdataview)